larsjuhljensen/JensenLab/_pages/training_stringapp_eubic.md

 ## Exercise 3

-In this exercise, we will focus on common network analysis tasks such as clustering.
+In this exercise, we will focus on clustering, a common network analysis task, as well as functional enrichment within the Cytoscape stringApp environment.

 ### 3.1 Network clustering